tprasadtp/ubuntu-post-install/docs/tasks.md

 - If you wish to run python or other code, please use shell-script as wrapper.

 ### Honoring simulate flag in hooks
 Check for file `.ae_simulate`.
 By default its is not preset.
-It is preset & set to true, if `--simulate or -s` falg is used.
+It is preset & set to true, if `--simulate or -s` flag is used.

 ### Honoring `AUTOPILOT` falg in hooks
 Check for contents of file `.autopilot`.
 It is set to true if AUTOPILOT is true.
 Otherwise its not present.